DrDiman/CSS-Bayan-task/README.md

 > feat: add basic page layout (Mon, Sep 13, 2021 10:25:24 PM)

-6. When the solution is ready - open Pull Request from `gh-pages` branch to `main` branch.
+6. When the solution is ready - open Pull Request from `gh-pages` branch to `main` branch (if there is no `main` branch on GitHub - restore it with the help of [guide](https://github.com/xaurox/restore-main-branch-guide)).
 Pull Request name should be equal to the task name.
 [Description of the Pull Request should be accordingly to the guideline](https://docs.rs.school/#/pull-request-review-process?id=%D0%A2%D1%80%D0%B5%D0%B1%D0%BE%D0%B2%D0%B0%D0%BD%D0%B8%D1%8F-%D0%BA-pull-request-pr).
 Do NOT merge this Pull Request.
 The link to this Pull Request should be submitted to the cross check form.
 Pull request should contain full description - what was done and what was skipped.

 ❗ Remember that if cross-checker has any potential questions to your accordion solution - he\she should find all the answers in the pull request description.